SAP/ssi-dim-middle-layer/docs/architecture/Whitebox Overall System.md

 ## Summary

-In the following image you see the overall system overview of the SSI Dim Middle Layer
+In the following image you see the overall system overview of the SSI DIM Middle Layer

 ```mermaid
 flowchart LR